AlecKazakova/alecstrong.com/public/2020/01/github-actions-mpp/index.md

 ### Continuous Deployment

 The more challenging bit is configuring releases.
-To do this we have a single workflow [Release](https://github.com/cashapp/sqldelight/blob/master/.github/workflows/Release.yml) which publishes the artifacts and intellij plugin - both for official releases and snapshots.
+To do this we have a single workflow [Release](https://github.com/cashapp/sqldelight/blob/master/.github/workflows/Release.yml) which publishes the artifacts and IntelliJ plugin - both for official releases and snapshots.

-To facilitate releasing you need to give github some [secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) - your sonatype username/password and a gpg key, and then expose those to the workflow job step which runs the publish:
+To facilitate releasing you need to give Github some [secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) - your
+Sonatype username/password and a GPG key, and then expose those to the workflow job step which runs the publish:

 ```yaml
 - name: Publish the windows artifact